Siddhartha Mukherjee: Cancer research

-Mukherjee is a trained haematologist and oncologist whose research focuses on the links between normal stem cells and cancer cells.
+Mukherjee is a trained hematologist and oncologist whose research focuses on the links between normal stem cells and cancer cells.
 Through his findings, he had shown the roles of cells in cancer therapy.
 He has been investigating the microenvironment ("niche") of stem cells, particularly on blood-forming (haematopoietic) stem cells.
 Blood-forming stem cells are present in the bone marrow in very specific microenvironments.
 Osteoblasts, cells that form bone, are one of the principal components in this environment.
 These cells regulate the process of blood cell formation and development by providing them with signals to divide, remain quiescent, or maintain their stem cell properties.
 Distortion in the development of these cells results in severe blood cancers, such as myelodysplastic syndrome and leukemia.
 Mukherjee's research has been recognised through many grants from the National Institutes of Health and from private foundations.

 Mukherjee and his co-workers have identified several genes and chemicals that can alter the microenvironment, or niche, and thereby alter the behavior of normal stem cells, as well as cancer cells.
-Two such chemicals – proteasome inhibitors and activin inhibitors – are under clinical trials.
+Two such chemicals—proteasome inhibitors and activin inhibitors—are under clinical trials.
 Mukherjee's lab has also identified novel genetic mutations in myelodysplasia and acute myelogenous leukaemia and has played a leading role in finding therapies for these diseases.

 Bone formation

 Mukherjee's team is also known for defining and characterizing skeletal stem/progenitor cells (also called osteochondroreticular or OCR cells).
 In 2015, they prospectively identified these progenitor cells from bone, and showed, using lineage tracing, that these cells can give rise to bone, cartilage, and reticular cells (hence the term "OCR" cells).
 They established that these cells form a part of the adult skeleton in vertebrates, and that they maintain and repair the skeleton.

 OCR cells are among the newest progenitor cells to be defined in vertebrates.
-The work generated wide interest and was described in prominent journals as a major breakthrough for understanding biology and for understanding diseases such as osteoporosis and osteoarthritis.
+The work generated wide interest and was described in journals as a major breakthrough for understanding biology and for understanding diseases such as osteoporosis and osteoarthritis.
 Mukherjee's team have shown that OCR cells can be transplanted into animals, and they can regenerate cartilage and bone after fractures.
 With Daniel L. Worthley's team at the University of Adelaide and South Australian Health and Medical Research Institute they have been working on the translational cell-based research on osteoarthritis and cancer.